thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 From my experience, 9.9 out of 10 apps work just fine on Windows 11.

 **My advice?** Flip the process.
-Start upgrading to Windows 11, and if you encounter issues, simply roll back to Windows 10 as needed on singular devices that needs it.
+Start upgrading to Windows 11, and if you encounter issues, simply roll back to Windows 10 as needed on singular devices where required.

 ## 9. Credential Guard Breaks MSCHAPv2-Based Wi-Fi